-These essay questions show that MIT seeks applicants who have the judgment and practical skills to

-	take on the challenges that will fly at them as they re-define industries and functions.
-Applicants

-	who push the boundary of what’s possible and provide “principled leadership” amidst a torrent of

-	change.
-The essays (including Statement of Purpose) are your main means to show that you possess, as

-	MIT’s website states, “strong leadership performance, global perspective, functional expertise, and

-	innovation.”
-While the statement of purpose challenges you to succinctly create your applicant

-	portrait, the two essay questions probe how your perspective, ideas, and thinking lead to specific

-	impacts and outcomes.
-As always, MIT Sloan is interested in what you’ve done – actions you’ve taken

-	and impacts you’ve created – based on your reading of a situation.
+These essay questions show that MIT seeks applicants who have the judgment and practical skills to take on the challenges that will fly at them as they re-define industries and functions.
+Applicants who push the boundary of what’s possible and provide “principled leadership” amidst a torrent of change.
+The essays (including Statement of Purpose) are your main means to show that you possess the qualities that indicate fit for MIT EMBA: leadership impact, global mindset, functional depth, and experience with innovation.
+While the statement of purpose challenges you to succinctly create your applicant portrait, the two essay questions probe how your perspective, ideas, and thinking lead to specific impacts and outcomes.
+As always, MIT Sloan is interested in what you’ve done – actions you’ve taken and impacts you’ve created – based on your reading of a situation.

-	Notably, in two out of the three required essays, the question refers to the program’s culture and

-	values.
-There is no one formula for these elements (I’ve seen people with vastly differing views of

-	what an “improved world” would look like be admitted); the key is that you have such a dimension in

-	your goals and life.
+Notably, in two out of the three writing prompts, the question refers to the program’s culture and values.
+There is no one formula for these elements (I’ve seen people with vastly differing views of what an “improved world” would look like be admitted); the key is that you have such a dimension in your goals and life.
 Ensure your essays portray your fit in this regard.

-	In an overall plan for the essays, the statement of purpose works as a positioner, an opening pitch,

-	a frame.
-In each of the two essays, strategically select experiences that show different facets of

-	you to give a comprehensive view.
-Also, if possible, discuss a recent experience in at least 1 of

-	the essays, to allow the adcom to see you working at a high level and to show what you’ll bring to
+In an overall plan for the essays, the statement of purpose works as a positioner, an opening pitch, a frame.
+In each of the two essays, strategically select experiences that show different facets of you to give a comprehensive view.
+Also, if possible, discuss a recent experience in at least 1 of the essays, to allow the adcom to see you working at a high level and to show what you’ll bring to the table.

-	the table.

 MIT Executive MBA Statement of Purpose